rohan-2025-lather/Inspeqt_tests/README.md

 🔹 AUDITOR_EMAIL / PASSWORD → Auditor login details
 🔹 MANAGER_EMAIL / PASSWORD → Manager login details

-📜 Additional Notes
+📜 Additional Notes:-
-Ensure you have Playwright installed (npx playwright install).
+1.Ensure you have Playwright installed (npx playwright install).

-If you face authentication issues, enable IMAP access in your email settings.
+2.If you face authentication issues, enable IMAP access in your email settings.

-Reports are generated in the /playwright-report/ directory.
+3.Reports are generated in the /playwright-report/ directory.